CoderDojoSV/beginner-python/Day-1/README.md

 * Run it to see what it does
 * Read the code to see how it was done

+We'll be making a lot more changes to this program to get it to do what we want.

 ###Finish the project
 * Print a welcome message introducing the game
 * Use random so it doesn't ask 1 x 1 every time (look at the number guessing game for an example)